School Council 2025-26

 Week 3 – How can music bring us together?

-This discussion supported British Values, particularly mutual respect and tolerance, as pupils listened to and respected different viewpoints and cultures.
+This discussion supported British Values, particularly mutual respect and tolerance, by encouraging pupils to value cultural diversity and appreciate different perspectives and traditions.

 RRSA Links